Blanket Purchase Orders 101: Save Time, Cut Costs, and Simplify Recurring Purchases

 • A regular PO usually involves less long-term commitment.
 Once the terms are fulfilled, the relationship with the supplier may or may not continue, depending on future needs.
 It is transactional and often used for one-off or short-term purchases.

 • With a BPO, the buyer and supplier typically enter a long-term relationship.
 By agreeing to recurring purchases, buyers often negotiate favorable terms, such as better pricing or prioritized deliveries.
-The extended commitment provides stability for the supplier and cost savings for the buyer.
+The extended commitment provides stability for the supplier and cost savings for the buyer which is why BPOs often appear in efficient purchase order management strategies.

 5. Risk management